 NAB's fee for a special clearance covers the extra administrative costs involved in making a special payment request to the bank where the cheque account is held.
 Depending on the speed of the clearance you request, this added cost may in some instances include courier expenses.
-Special clearance fees are outlined in NAB's Personal and Business Banking brochures entitled 'A Guide to Fees and Charges'.
-These brochures are available on request or through NAB's website nab.com.au
+Special clearance fees are outlined in NAB's Personal Banking Fees and Charges Guide.

 Effect of crossing

 If you cross a cheque (by drawing two parallel lines from top to bottom across the front of the cheque), you are telling NAB not to cash it over the counter.
 The cheque therefore must be paid to a bank (e.g. into a customer's account).
 If NAB does cash a crossed cheque, it may be liable for any loss suffered by the true owner.